On the job search? Suitability assessment coming up? Here’s how to prepare!

 - Job seeking

-Sometimes a job search brings up a variety of aptitude tests or assessments.
-These are designed to give the employer, and you, more information about whether your qualities and abilities match the requirements of the vacancy.
-Such tests can be a source of anxiety, especially if it is your first time.
-However, you can practice in advance using the ability tests and the work personality assessment included in your YTK membership.
-You can also find various tests online.
-Check out our tips on how to prepare for an aptitude assessment!
+Sometimes, when looking for a job, you’ll come across various aptitude tests or assessments.
+Their purpose is to provide both the employer and you with additional information about whether your qualities and abilities match the requirements of the open position.
+These tests can be nerve-wracking, especially if it’s your first time.
+As a YTK member, you can practice similar tests in advance!
+See also our tips on how to prepare for an aptitude assessment.

-Preparing for an eligibility assessment can feel difficult, especially if it is your first time.
-The best way to prepare is to be yourself and, if possible, ensure a good night’s sleep and clear thinking for the assessment.
-Some test manufacturers offer tips for those coming for an aptitude test, as well as the opportunity to try out and practise different aspects of the aptitude test beforehand.
-It is worth taking this opportunity to familiarise yourself with the logic of the different methods before the actual assessment takes place.
+Preparing for an aptitude assessment can seem daunting, especially if it’s your first time.
+The best way to prepare is to be yourself and, as much as possible, make sure you get a good night’s sleep and have a clear head for the assessment.
+Some test providers offer tips to those taking the aptitude assessment, as well as the opportunity to try out and practice the different sections of the assessment in advance.
+It’s worth taking advantage of this opportunity so that you’re familiar with the logic behind the different methods before the actual assessment.

 Talogy (former Cubiks)